-STUDENT ADVISORY COMMITTEE (SAC)
+COLLEGE STUDENT COUNCIL (CSC)

-The Student Advisory Committee (SAC) is composed of representatives from all classes of professional students and Ph.D. students.
+The College Student Council (CSC) is composed of representatives from all classes of professional students and Ph.D. students.
 The P1 class will be requested to elect a representative early in the Fall Semester.
 Get to know your classmates soon so that you can elect someone who will effectively represent you throughout your professional schooling.

-One of the purposes of the SAC is to facilitate communication between the College administration and the students and between the students themselves.
-The SAC representatives meet on a regular basis with the Dean and Executive Associate Dean for Professional Education at which time matters of mutual interest are discussed.
-Students are encouraged to utilize their AC representative to communicate concerns anonymously and/or collectively to the College administration.
+One of the purposes of the CSC is to facilitate communication between the College administration and the students and between the students themselves.
+The CSC representatives meet on a regular basis with the Dean and Executive Associate Dean for Professional Education at which time matters of mutual interest are discussed.

+Students are encouraged to utilize their CSC representative to communicate concerns anonymously and/or collectively to the College administration.

-The SAC performs a vital role in making recommendations to the departments, college, the Dean and University officials concerning the retention, promotion and tenure of college faculty members.
-SAC representatives are asked to perform reviews of specified faculty one or more times a year from a student perspective.
-SAC representatives are asked to attend a university workshop on the retention, promotion, and tenure process each year.
-SAC representatives attend the College Council meetings each semester.
+The CSC performs a vital role in making recommendations to the departments, college, the Dean and University officials concerning the retention, promotion and tenure of college faculty members.
+CSC representatives are asked to perform reviews of specified faculty one or more times a year from a student perspective.
+CSC representatives are asked to attend a university workshop on the retention, promotion, and tenure process each year.
+CSC representatives attend the College Council meetings each semester.
+The class College Student Council representative will also be involved in requesting funding from the Associated Students of the University of Utah (ASUU) for college-wide events and activities.

-As is apparent from the above, the SAC has a number of important functions.
+As is apparent from the above, the CSC has a number of important functions.
 It is vital that the P1 class elect a representative who will be responsive to the needs of the class, and who will effectively communicate student concerns to the College administration.
-Your SAC representative will serve for two years and then another election will take place at which time your class will either elect a new representative or retain the current representative.
+Your CSC representative will serve for two years and then another election will take place at which time your class will either elect a new representative or retain the current representative.
 Therefore, when the election occurs, make your selection with care.